 How to choose a background screening service

 Coffey recommends avoiding any service that claims to be instant.
-Tucker also recommends choosing a background service that’s accredited through the National Association of Professional Background Screeners.
+Tucker also recommends choosing a background service that’s accredited through the Professional Background Screening Association (PBSA).

 “All of those companies are compliant with the Fair Credit Reporting Act, which sets the guidelines for conducting background checks,” she says.
 “A compliant company will also require the job candidate to complete an authorization form to run the background check and will have methods to verify any criminal records.”

-Coffey encourages families to use an employment application process with direct questions about the caregiver’s education, work experience and criminal history.
+Coffey encourages families to use an employment application process with direct questions about the nanny’s education, work experience and criminal history.

-After the interview process, let the nannies know that you plan to run a routine background check on your final candidates — though some jurisdictions require employers to make a conditional offer before running a background check, so make sure you know the laws in your state.
+After the interview process, let the nanny know that you plan to run a routine background check on your final candidates — though some jurisdictions require employers to make a conditional offer before running a background check, so make sure you know the laws in your state.
 If your candidate would like to proceed, then you will need them to authorize the screening when requested.
 If they refuse to comply, that may be a red flag and a dealbreaker for your family.
 The candidate has rights, too, so be sure if you make a decision based on the information in the background check that you provide all appropriate notices to the candidate.

 “If the parents will conduct a thorough application and interview process, then all the background investigation should be is a verification that the applicant told the truth,” Coffey says.
 “And if you catch them in even a small lie, do you really want to trust them with your child?”